Mimris/mimris/src/posts/011-OSDU4-Example.md

 ---
-title: ' OSDU Modelling 4: Concept Modelling'
+title: ' OSDU Modelling 4: Schema Modelling'
 date: 'May 31, 2024'
-excerpt: 'First we need to define the scope and main Concepts.
-We use IRTV Metamodel (Information, Role, Task, View) for this.'
+excerpt: 'Define the Schema types to be used.
+OSDU Entitytypes with Properties and Relationships (Proxies).'
 cover_image: 'images/posts/osdu/image11-1.png'
 ---

-## Example: Concept Model:

-Example: Concept Model with Information objects and added Properties, Views, Tasks and Roles

 ### Define the WellAcquisition OSDU Types